How to Implement a Calculator

 = 9

-Spaces need to be handled.
-For aesthetic reasons, we often put spaces between numbers and operators, but during computation, these spaces must be ignored.
+You need to deal with spaces.
+For better readability, we often put spaces between numbers and operators.
+But during calculation, these spaces should be ignored.

-So, in this article, we will discuss how to implement a fully functional calculator.
-The key is to break down the problem, divide and conquer, and tackle each part one by one.
-A few simple algorithm rules can handle extremely complex calculations, and this mindset can help you solve various complex problems.
+So in this article, let's talk about how to build a fully functional calculator.
+The key is to break down the problem step by step, solve each part one by one.
+With a few simple algorithm rules, you can handle very complex calculations.
+I believe this way of thinking can help you solve many hard problems.

-Let's start by breaking down from the simplest problem.
+Let's start by breaking down the problem, beginning with the simplest one.

-Yes, such a simple problem.
-First, tell me, how do you convert a string representation of a positive integer into an int type?
+Yes, this is a simple problem.
+First, tell me how to convert a string that represents a positive integer into an int type?

 String s = "458";